 Linda Pierce, whose business name is Chalice, is a freelance artist with over 35 years professional experience.
 She views her art as a gift from the Lord, Whom she credits as her primary teacher.
-Working in pastels, acrylics, color pencil and Genesis oils, Linda creates portraits of people and pets, historical architecture, nature, and still life.
+Working now in acrylics, pencil/pen and Genesis oils, (formerly also using pastels) Linda creates portraits of people and pets, historical architecture, nature, and still life.
 She also does canvas murals in her studio or decorative painting on location.
 As a descendant of a Dutch painter, she has captured herself in a take-off of Vermeer's "Girl with the Pearl Earring", adding the brushes and frame.

 Her personalized prints of the Fire Department, City Police, and soon coming Sheriff's Department give the owners of the prints a place of honor for their service to the community.
 Her well-received series of 1960s-era Hopkinsville cityscapes called “Hometown” prints are available now in two sizes at Staton’s Fine Art & Framing, Ft.
 Campbell Boulevard, Hopkinsville.
 Her prints include a collage of Hoptown landmarks titled “Pearl of the Pennyrile”, "F Is for Ferrell's--Since 1929", "Ft.
 Campbell Memorial Park", and historic L & N Depot, as well as numerous general interest pieces.
-The artist's work is also available at 6th Street's Art Guild Gallery, Grifin's, and Books on Main (at 9th & Virginia).
+The artist's work is also available at 6th Street's Art Guild Gallery, Grifin's, and at Books on Main (at 9th & Virginia), all in Hopkinsville, KY.

 Chalice Ministry also involves inspirational art performed during worship services, conferences, and other special occasions.
-Since 2000, she has created over 900 pastel sketches or acrylic pieces in public settings.
-She has illustrated six book covers, a Messianic Jewish holidays book, a KY history interactive workbook, two children’s story books, and recently released sets of Coloring Pages, based on areas of inspirational art: 'The Cross', and 'Doves'.
+Since 2000, she has created over 970 pastel sketches or acrylic pieces in public settings.
+Illustrating six book covers, a Messianic Jewish holidays book, a KY history interactive workbook, two children’s story books, she recently released two sets of Coloring Pages, based on areas of inspirational art: 'The Cross', and 'Doves'.
 A third set based on 'Father's Heart' is anticipated.